Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Backward compatibility

 Backward compatibility ensures existing applications continue functioning as frameworks evolve.
 Enterprise software often runs for many years, making breaking changes costly and disruptive.
-Frameworks that introduce breaking changes frequently generate ongoing migration cost that consumes engineering capacity that could otherwise go to features.
+Frameworks that introduce breaking changes frequently generate ongoing migration costs that consume engineering capacity that could otherwise go to features.
 Frameworks with strong backward compatibility, supported by migration tooling such as the Sencha Upgrade Adviser for Ext JS, keep the upgrade path manageable rather than requiring full rewrites.

 Accessibility compliance

 Accessibility compliance is mandatory for many enterprise environments.
 WCAG 2.2 standards now form the baseline expectation, and Section 508 compliance is required for government and many regulated industries.
 ARIA support, keyboard navigation, and screen reader compatibility must work seamlessly across all components.
 Frameworks with accessibility built into their components, such as the Ext JS Modern toolkit, reduce the per-component accessibility work that other frameworks leave to the application team.
+Requirements are strictest in regulated sectors — see our guide to front-end frameworks for banks and financial institutions.

 TypeScript integration